How social media divides us: Is the medium of social media the message? (abridged version)

 - The first group reads those insults and perceive the opponent group as more hateful and unreasonable than they previously did.

 And so on, in an amplifying cycle, with more and more people involved and more and more group-vs-group animosity involved.

 To be clear: this is not to say that social media is the primary cause for polarization problems.
 Looking at history, it’s clear that humans pretty frequently come to be at each others’ throats, with or without help from technology.
-But what we’re examining is the ways in which internet communication may be an efficient amplifier of our natural tribal tendencies.
+What we’re examining is the ways in which internet communication may be an efficient amplifier of our natural tribal tendencies.

 Now let’s take a closer look at the processes by which social media may be amplifying such tendencies.

 Factor #1: Social media makes us more stubborn

 For almost all of history, most conversation was a private affair, ephemeral and quickly fading from memory.
 It’s new and unusual to have so much of our conversation publicly on display and recorded for others to see later.
 It’d be surprising if such a big change didn’t have an effect on our minds and society.

 In a 1955 study by Girard and Deutsch, they found that writing things down, whether privately or publicly, made people less likely to change their minds.
 Robert Cialdini’s book Influence summarizes this study:

 The students who had never written down their first choices were the least loyal to those choices. […] Those who had merely written their decisions for a moment on a Magic Pad were significantly less willing to change their minds when given the chance. […] By far, it was the students who had publicly recorded their initial positions who most resolutely refused to shift from those positions later.
 Public commitment had hardened them into the most stubborn of all.